 7. Insecure data storage or transfer

-We’ve all seen the new stories about a company’s personnel data being exposed when a laptop is accidently left in an airport, or paper-based forms are lost in a hurricane.
-Storing employee information in a spreadsheet or a file cabinet can spell disaster.
+We’ve all heard stories about employees’ personal data being exposed when a company laptop is accidentally left in public.
+Or perhaps paper-based data is lost in a natural disaster.
+Storing employee information in an individual PC or in a file cabinet can spell disaster.

-Don’t let antiquated HR processes hurt your business.
-Learn more about the benefits of updating your HR technology, and how to go about it, by downloading our free e-book, HR technology: How to choose the best platform for your business.
+To learn more about the benefits of upgrading your HR technology and selecting a software system, download our free e-book: HR technology: How to choose the best platform for your business.